EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

 - `--gcp-project`
 - `--gcp-zone`

+If the `--cloud-provider` is `azure-blob-storage` then the following arguments are also required:

+- `--azure-subscription-id`
+- `--azure-resource-group`

 The following options cannot be used with `barman-cloud-backup` when cloud snapshots are requested:

 - `--bzip2`, `--gzip` or `--snappy`